 - Known visitors who you have included in a custom audience list

-- Visitors who are associated to certain data elements that you are sharing with Rokt
+- Visitors who are associated to certain data elements you include in your Rokt integration

 - Visitors who are from certain geographical areas or languages